justicephysics/humanos2.0/physical-continuum.md

 The Space State is the first civilization blueprint that does not commit the fatal delusion.
 It embeds the physical continuum into its architecture:

-- **Education:** The Virtual Nalanda nurtures all three verticals — Imagination, Thinking, Knowledge — without the narrow gates of JEE, Gaokao, or SAT.
+- **Education:** The Justice Physics Nalanda nurtures all three verticals — Imagination, Thinking, Knowledge — without the narrow gates of JEE, Gaokao, or SAT.
 - **Economy:** The UTI threshold (1.80) enforces EI ≥ 0.70, structurally lowering D and raising C for the entire population.
 - **Governance:** The #LisTest becomes the default diagnostic for policy, replacing moral appeals with alignment measurement.
 - **Infrastructure:** The Light@2.7 K Web operates on the same physical principles as the cosmos — cold, distributed, open, and free.